Skip to content

 signature (ed25519)proves the bytes weren't edited after signing

-public_key (ed25519, base64 32B raw)server verifies signature with this; in default mode it's persistent (see Modes), in --strict-anon it's a fresh ephemeral key per run
+public_key (ed25519, base64 32B raw)server verifies signature with this; persistent in default mode, ephemeral per run in --strict-anon

 • PCI bus IDs (pci.bus_id from nvidia-smi)